metasploit/resource-portal-data/README.md

 1. [Fork] this repository.
 1. Edit the appropriate category's corresponding [YAML][psych] file in the [data] subdirectory.
-1. Create a pull request describing your resource addition.
+1. Create a [pull request][pulls] describing your resource addition.

 All suggestions need to include at least a URL, a date, a title, and an author.
 Follow the existing format, and you should be fine.